 What can you expect after deworming your dog?

 One of the most frequently asked questions is, how long do deworming agents take to work?
 The answer is that it depends upon the product you have used.
 Many deworming products take different times to work, some starts work immediately while some take one day to start their action.

 Side Effects of Dogs Deworming

 There are almost no major side effects of deworming your dog if you followed instructions and guidelines carefully.
-Sometimes your dog may vomit or have a mild to moderate diarrhea.
-If any of the signs persist you should report it to Veterinarian.
+Sometimes your dog may vomit or have mild to moderate diarrhea.
+If any of the signs persist you should report them to the Veterinarian.